 Goal 4: Create safe environments by reducing access to lethal means State Strategy Action to Implement Strategy Create a research and policy agenda to advance the goal of creating safe environments by reducing access to lethal means.
 By December 31, 2021, the Office of Suicide Prevention should form a task force of subject matter experts to create a research and policy agenda to advance the goals outlined in Strategic Aim 2.
-Implement a method for monitoring state-level trends in lethal means used for suicidal behavior and develop a statewide strategy for safely disseminating trend information and emerging best practices for reducing lethal means.
+Implement a method for monitoring state-level trends in lethal means for in suicidal behavior and a plan for safely disseminating trend information and emerging best practices for reducing means.
 By December 31, 2021, the Office of Suicide Prevention should enter into data use agreements to receive suicide-related data from state departments to monitor the use of lethal means in suicidal behavior and evaluate trends.
 Based on information, the office should use the data to tailor technical assistance resources.
-Information on reducing deaths by and suicidal behavior using ligatures outside of correctional and hospital settings was identified as a need in the drafting of this plan.
 Deliver technical assistance to expand methods for reducing access to lethal means for the purposes of preventing suicidal behavior.
-By July 1, 2022, the State, with leadership from the Department of Public Health, should develop and implement a technical assistance strategy to expand information and availability of methods that can prevent injury due to suicidal behavior and death by suicide, including gun locks, gun and medication safes, devices to dispose of unused medication, and medications to counteract overdose, such as naloxone for opioid overdose.
-Disseminate information regarding federal funding available to support suicide barriers in the design or re- design of bridges and other sites to prevent deaths at sites where suicides occur.
+By July 1, 2022, State, with leadership from the Department of Public Health, should develop and implement a technical assistance strategy to expand information and availability of methods that can prevent injury due to suicidal behavior and death by suicide, including gun locks, gun and medication safes, devices to dispose of unused medication, and medications to counteract overdose, such as naloxone for opioid overdose.
+Disseminate information regarding federal funding available to support suicide barriers in the new design or re-design of bridge and other sites to prevent deaths at sites where suicides occur.
 By December 31, 2022, the Office of Suicide Prevention should create an online clearinghouse of strategies and resources for reducing access to lethal means, including information on available private and public funding.
 The online clearinghouse should include methods to accelerate dissemination and implementation of best practices, such as quick factsheets and "how to" guides.
 The online clearinghouse should include information on new approaches to reducing access to lethal mean as they emerge.
 By December 31, 2023, the Office of Suicide Prevention should form a task force to review and make recommendations for modifying buildings, bridges, and other structures if such modifications are to prevent suicide at identified locations.
 The office should partner with the California Coastal Commission, the Office of Historic Preservation, transportation leaders, and others to address "line of sight" and other aesthetic concerns that may impede modifications that improve safety.

-Goal 5: Increase resiliency and help-seeking of behavioral health services and supports State Strategy Action to Implement Strategy Create a research and policy agenda to advance the goal of increasing resiliency and help- seeking of behavioral health services and supports.
+Goal 5: Increase resiliency and help-seeking State Strategy Action to Implement Strategy Create a research and policy agenda to advance the goal of increasing resiliency and seeking services for behavioral health needs.
 By December 31, 2021, the Office of Suicide Prevention should form a task force of subject matter experts to create a research and policy agenda to advance the goals outlined in Strategic Aim 2.
 Integrate social-emotional learning programs into private and public education curricula for the purposes of strengthening communication and problem- solving skills, emotional regulation, and conflict resolution skills among children and youth.
 By July 1, 2024, the State, with leadership from the Department of Education, the California State Board of Education, and Instructional Quality Commission, should develop standards for social emotional learning and require implementation of such standards in schools.